 Use insect repellent products or natural insect repellants like citronella when spending time outdoors.

 If you have been exposed to fleas during a plague outbreak, visit your doctor immediately so your concerns can be addressed quickly.

-Epidemics of plague killed millions of people (about one-third of the population) in Europe during the Middle Ages.
+Epidemics of plague killed millions of people (about one-quarter of the population) in Europe during the Middle Ages.
 It came to be known as the "black death."

 Outbreaks are generally associated with infested rats and fleas in the home.
 Crowded living conditions and bad sanitation also increase the risk of plague.